Christ's College, Cambridge: Academic profile

-With a deserved reputation even within Cambridge for the highest academic standards, Christ's came first in the Tompkins Table's twentieth anniversary aggregate table, and between 2001 and 2007, it had a mean position of third.
+With a reputation even within Cambridge for the highest academic standards, Christ's came first in the Tompkins Table's twentieth anniversary aggregate table, and between 2001 and 2007, it had a mean position of third.
 Academic excellence continues at Christ's, with 91% of students in 2013 gaining a first class degree or an upper second (II.i).
 This is significantly higher than the University average of 70%.

 Christ's is noted for educating two of Cambridge's most famous alumni, the poet John Milton and the naturalist Charles Darwin, who, during the celebrations for the 800th anniversary of the University, were both placed at the foreground as two of the four most iconic individuals in the University's history.
-The college has also educated Nobel Laureates including Martin Evans, James Meade, Alexander R. Todd, Baron Todd and Duncan Haldane.
+The college has also educated Nobel Laureates including Martin Evans, James Meade, Alexander Todd and Duncan Haldane.
 It is the University's 6th largest producer of Nobel Prize winners.

-Some of the college's other famous alumni include former archbishop of Canterbury Rowan Williams, theologian William Paley, historian Simon Schama, South African Prime Minister Jan Smuts, Lord Louis Mountbatten of Burma, medical doctor, scientist, and diplomat Davidson Nicol, and comedians John Oliver, Sacha Baron Cohen, and Andy Parsons.
+Some of the college's other famous alumni include former archbishop of Canterbury Rowan Williams; theologian William Paley; historian Simon Schama; South African Prime Minister Jan Smuts; Lord Mountbatten; medical doctor, scientist and diplomat Davidson Nicol; businessperson Ronald Bauer; and comedians John Oliver, Sacha Baron Cohen and Andy Parsons.

 Student life

-The Junior Combination Room (JCR), represents the undergraduate students.
+The Junior Combination Room (JCR) represents the undergraduate students.
 It organises social and welfare events, and negotiates on the students' behalf on important issues.
 The JCR has a standing committee and a common room for all the students.
-The JCR's counterpart, the Middle Combination Room (MCR) represents the graduate students of the College, and has its own bar.
+The JCR's counterpart, the Middle Combination Room (MCR), represents the graduate students of the College, and has its own bar.
 The MCR organises regular Graduate Halls.
 A Garden Party is held by both the JCR and the MCR every June in the Fellows' Garden.
 The Senior Combination Room (SCR) is composed solely of fellows of the College and holds two feasts each year.

-The Acting Chaplain of the college is Michael Dormandy.
+The Chaplain of the college is Dr Helen Orchard.

-Other societies in Christ's include:
+Other societies at Christ's include: